Deliverability settings and SPF/DKIM

 Click the gear icon on the top right of Front and into the Company settings tab.

 Click on the Deliverability tab.
-Here, company admins can configure SPF/DKIM records.
-This page will only be visible to Company Admins after they add at least one team SMTP channel.
+Here, Company Admins can configure SPF/DKIM records.
+This page will only be visible to Company Admins after they add at least one shared SMTP channel.

 Note: If you do not see the Deliverability tab, it is likely because only individual SMTP inboxes have been added.
 If this is the case, please follow the instructions here to add SPF/DKIM records for individual SMTP channels.

-You will see a list of your SMTP channel domains under Domains on the left.
-Any email domains with missing SPF/DKIM records will have a yellow warning icon.
+You will see a list of your SMTP channel domains in the tabs at the top.
+Any email domains with missing SPF/DKIM records will have an warning icon.
 Select a domain to view its DNS records.

 Copy the Values from the DNS records in Front, and add them as a DNS record in your DNS provider settings.
 Each DNS provider offers a different UI to add these entries to the DNS.
 Please ask your IT department if you're unsure how to do this.